100 Plus Things To Do In Central Florida This Fall

 Things To Do In Central Florida: Festivals & Events

-The 4th Annual Harvest Moon Dinner presented by Heritage Park and the Sanford Historic Trust.
+The 4th Annual Harvest Moon Dinner was presented by Heritage Park and the Sanford Historic Trust.
 Show off your tablescaping skills and mingle with Sanford’s great community.

 This year’s theme is: If you can bring one person to dinner, dead or alive, who would be the dinner guest of your dreams?